lonestarx1/sample_crawler/README.md

 # sample_crawler
-A sample crawler for the webpage: https://www.vviptravel.com/tours written for the purpose of Interview with STORICITY
+A sample crawler for the webpage: https://www.vviptravel.com/tours written for the purpose of Interviewing with STORICITY

 ## THIS CRAWLER BASICALLY DOES THE FOLLOWING:
   1. Visit the page https://www.vviptravel.com/tours and parse its html using BeautifulSoup Libraly